alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 [Question for SME: how can exporters prove their goods are for museum use - do they need to be demonstrably inert/inactive?]

+##Exporting surveillance equipment to Iran

+You also need a licence to export surveillance goods to Iran, including:

+* equipment which might be used for the monitoring or interception of phone calls or digital communication (particularly if the direct or indirect 'end user' may be the Iranian government)
+* any technical assistance, brokering services and financial assistance which relates to surveillance or surveillance goods

 ##Apply for an export licence online
 {:#apply}